 “Mr Gurria [OECD general secretary] launched a thinly veiled attack on the previous Labour government for its borrowing and spending binge before the financial crisis struck.”

 As for unemployment, the OECD admits (pdf, page 4) that:

 “The labour market recovery is expected to be slow, reflecting a subdued recovery, spare capacity among firms and shrinking public employment.
 Unemployment is expected to fall gradually.”

 Although the most recent data on jobs shows public sector job losses offset by private gains (coming largely from the financial services sector), unemployment is rising far more quickly than the OBR had forecast.

 Ed Balls made almost all these points in an excellent short interview on the BBC’s Newsnight last night.
 Most telling, perhaps, is the Telegraph’s Jeremy Warner who headlines his piece on the OECD report:

 “An OECD love-in, but where’s the growth?”

 For the record, The OECD general secretary, José Angel Gurría T., who shared the platform with Mr Osborne, was Mexican Secretary of Finance in the late 1990s where he developed a reputation as a ruthless budget-cutter.
 He was appointed to his present post under the recent administration of President Vincente Fox of the right-wing PAN party.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.